Throde/NLPCC2026-Task8-FIIA/README.md

 只允许答复T/F/U（对应真/假/无法确定），禁止回复其他解释性内容。
 ```

-### (3) Parameter Configuration
 To restore the ecological validity of large models in practical applications, parameters such as Temperature are set to the official recommended or default values for each model series.
 Participating teams are not allowed to modify them.

-### (4) Model Output Processing
-The result returned by the model should be a single letter, and only one value is permitted:

-* If the hypothesis is judged to be true based on the text, it must output "T".
-* If the hypothesis is judged to be false based on the text, it must output "F".
-* If the truth or falsity of the hypothesis cannot be determined based on the text, it must output "U".
-* If the model refuses to answer, or if the returned text does not meet the above answer specifications, the output will be forcibly marked as "R".
-This is an invalid answer and is not included in the final consistency rate calculation.
-Teams should avoid this situation during adaptation and testing.

 ## Submission Requirements
 Participating teams must organize the adapted items to be submitted into a JSON format output file.
 Each data entry in the output file should contain four fields: id, text_attack, response_original, and response_attack.
 For example: